philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

     -   Select **Apps** and click on your **Campus Management** app.
 (If you don't see your app at first, you may need to refresh your browser.)

-    -   The application should open in a new window.
+    -   The application should open in a browser tab.

 2. Create new Contact